-Once a school district decides to file a petition with the court, it must provide written notice to the student's parent, legal guardian, or legal custodian in two ways:
+Once a school district decides to file a petition with the court, it must provide written notice to the student's parent, legal guardian, or legal custodian in one of the following ways:

-- a.
-Send a letter (Attachment 1 Sample Letter); or - b.
-Combine the written notice with the summons and the petition (Attachment 2 Petition to Compel Attendance and Attachment 3 Summons to Appear)

-The school district must send the written notice 5 days before filing with the court.
+- a/ Send a letter (Attachment 1 Sample Letter); or - b.
+Combine the written notice with the summons and the petition (Attachment 2 Petition to Compel Attendance and Attachment 3 Summons to Appear) - The school district must send the written notice 5 days before filing with the court.